-To check if your toilet has a leak, put a few drops of food coloring in the toilet tank and wait several minutes.
+To check if your toilet has a leak, put a few drops of food coloring in the toilet tank and wait 10 to 15 minutes.
 If it seeps into the bowl without flushing, there’s a leak.
 Be sure and rinse the dye out quickly and thoroughly so it won’t stain.
 Castle Rock Water has non-staining dye tabs for your convenience.

 Don’t throw flushable wipes in the toilet